jvolkening/gloc/README.md

 # ALTERNATIVE INSTALLATION

-If you have docker and docker-compose installed then you can get gloc up and running quickly with [gloc_box](https://github.com/justin2004/gloc_box).
+If you have Docker and `docker-compose` installed then you can get GLOC up and running quickly with [gloc_box](https://github.com/justin2004/gloc_box).
+Please make note of the potential issues with Docker and root mentioned in the associated README.

 # BASIC USAGE